LukeShortCloud/rootpages/markdown/security.md

 ### Authentication - Kerberos - Configuration

-The Kerbero sever is referred to as the Kerberos Distribution Center (KDC).
+The Kerberos sever is referred to as the Kerberos Distribution Center (KDC).
 These packages will need to be installed for the service:

 RHEL:
 ```